 Rachel writes, “REGUA is an inspirational place to visit, especially with Nicholas and Raquel’s never ending enthusiasm and dedication to the reserve and I am very honoured in be involved”.

 Sue spent her professional life in legal and finance sectors.
 Growing up in rural Derbyshire, her parents were keen to ensure that a love of the outdoors and nature was bred from an early age.
 Sue became interested in birdwatching at Minsmere, where after following people into a “shed” behind the beach to see what they were doing she became captivated by the birds to be seen and an obsession was born.
 Birds are Sue’s prime interest and it was this which brought her to REGUA in 2006.

 After frequent holidays to REGUA, Sue’s love for the project grew even stronger.
 Sue has introduced a huge number of people to REGUA and has organised numerous group trips to the lodge, earning her the title as leader of “Healey Holidays”.

 Gradually becoming more involved in the project over the years, Sue spent a few months in 2013 as our volunteer Lodge Host and is now our Communications Coordinator, sourcing news and updates from REGUA and distributing to key supporters in the UK and US, as well as publishing news items on the REGUA website.
-Sue is also on the committee of her local RSPB Group and a trustee of the charity Wader Quest.
+Sue is also on the committee of her local RSPB Group.
 Her spare time is spent socialising with friends, relaxing at home, birdwatching, photographing wildlife and planning her next wildlife watching trip.